4 Ways I’m Keeping a Cozy Home

 For me, that meant driving an hour to visit Barnes and Noble, Olive Juice Quilts, and a Taco Bell drive-through.
 (The closest drive-through fast food service is a 45-minute drive from my home.
 Wow, do I miss having options on days when I don’t want to cook or go out for a sit-down meal.)
 While out and about, I even enjoyed a cup of coffee that wasn’t a gas-station cappuccino.
 Our home in the country is great, but it doesn’t feel like my “normal” yet (and a lot of that is due to the pandemic upheaval).

-Olive Juice Quilts in Wisconsin epitomizes cozy!
+Olive Juice Quilts in Wisconsin epitomizes coziness!
 Plus, their fabric and notion selections are fantastic.
 Truly, it’s a top shop!

 How are you keeping cozy on these midwinter days and nights?
 I’d love to hear from you!